siserin/blind9/doc/arm/man_dig.rst

    All resource record types can be expressed as "TYPEnn", where "nn" is the number of the type.
-If the resource record type is not supported in BIND 9, the result will be displayed as described in RFC 3597.
+If the resource record type is not supported in BIND 9, the result will be displayed as described in :rfc:`3597`.

 **-u**
    Print query times in microseconds instead of milliseconds.